-The British Isles has five main species of owls (there are 16 in Europe).
-Eagle owls are rarer, and snowy owls are only found in Scotland.
-These mysterious birds of prey have eyes that face forward (binocular vision) rather than eyes on the sides of their head, like most birds.
-They are far-sighted and can turn their heads 270 degrees to hunt prey.
+Owls are mysterious birds with eyes that face forward (rather than the sides of their head, like most birds) and can turn their heads 270 degrees to hunt prey.
 Owls have three eyelids (one to blink, one to sleep and one to wash the eye).

 Owls catch prey with their sharp talons (all owls have two pairs of toes on their feet, which face different directions for excellent hunting).
 Some even have feathered feet, to protect from cold weather.
 After eating, owls regurgitate the bones!